 Users in the Administrator system group can send broadcasts to any group or any number of unique recipients in the digital workplace.

-After broadcasts are turned on, you should configure which groups can send them.
+After broadcasts are turned on, configure which groups can send them.
 To send broadcasts, a user must be a group member with one of the following roles.

 - Broadcast to your groups: Group members with this role can only send broadcasts to their groups.

 - Broadcast to all groups: Group members with this role can send broadcasts to any group in the digital workplace.
-Restrictions can be placed on this role via the Configure Broadcast Settings section above.
+Restrictions can be placed on this role can be configured in the Configure Broadcast Settings section above.

 To assign a role: